ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 Resolved snow layers are present if the snow thickness :math:`z_{sno} \ge s_{\min }`  , where *s*\ :sub:`min` = 4 cm by
-default, and is adjusted for model timesteps other than 1800 s in order to maintain numerical stability (section 9.6.5).
+default, and is adjusted for model timesteps other than 1800 s in order to maintain numerical stability (section :numref:`Modifications to Snow Layer Logic Lake`).
 For global simulations with 10 body layers, the default (50 m lake) body layer thicknesses are given by: :math:`\Delta z_{i}`  of 0.1, 1, 2, 3, 4, 5, 7, 7, 10.45, and 10.45 m, with node depths :math:`z_{i}`  located at the center of each